If you work with Agile teams, you’ve probably noticed that everyone seems to follow their own version of “Agile.”

 This event manifests the essence of Agile principles, fostering an environment of open communication, transparency, and collective ownership.
 It’s a time to connect the dots between the overarching business goals and the tangible work that teams will undertake.

-Is PI planning a match for scrum?
+Is PI planning a match for Scrum?

 Who is responsible for PI planning?

-Program Increment (PI) planning is a collaborative effort of agile teams to ensure the successful delivery of customer values in the next Program Increment.
+Program Increment (PI) planning is a collaborative effort of agile teams to ensure the successful delivery of customer value in the next Program Increment.
 The key roles involved in PI planning include the Release Train Engineer (RTE), Product owners and managers, Scrum Master, System Architects, and other stakeholders.

 How long is PI planning in Agile?